Layers-of-Railways/modpack/TESTED.md

 # All mods are working and issues are listed below

--   Supplementaries - WORKING BUT CRASHES WITHOUT MODERNFIX - issue found QFAPI will update later which will fix this
 -   Smarter Farmers (farmers replant) - Not tested yet
 -   FarmersDelight: Working but some recipes arent there in emi (stuffed pumpkin, glow berry custard, hot cocoa, apple cider and prob more)
 -   Emi: working, but has some weird shit (may be other mods fault, check recipe for stuffed pumpkin (doesnt exist))